ministryofjustice/bai2/README.rst

 History
 -------

-0.10.0
+0.10.0 (2023-02-16)
-    Improve parsing of account identifier records with respect to varying number of commans used by different banks (thanks @forforeach).
+    Improve parsing of account identifier records with respect to varying number of commas used by different banks (thanks @forforeach).

 0.9.2 (2023-01-13)
     Maintenance release, no library changes.